 Virginia law allows both no-fault and fault based divorces.
-If you meet certain requirements, you and your spouse can get a “no fault” divorce without the help of a lawyer.
-To be eligible, you or your spouse must be a Virginia resident and meet the following:
+If you meet certain requirements, you and your spouse can obtain a “no fault” divorce.
+To be eligible, you or your spouse must be a Virginia resident and meet the following criteria:

 The separation must be continuous (without resuming living together for any amount of time) and with the intent that the separation be permanent.
-If you meet all of the above requirements, then you must follow the steps below to complete a no-fault divorce.
+If you meet the above requirements, then you must follow the steps below to complete a no-fault divorce.
 Virginia Legal Aid publishes free no-fault divorce forms.

 Fault-based divorces can be complicated and require you to prove grounds, or a reason for the divorce.
 If you don't meet all of the requirements or you have any questions about your case, you need to talk to a lawyer.
-The court is not allowed to answer questions about your particular case or your legal rights.
+Court clerks cannot answer questions about your particular case or your legal rights.

-Each county has particular rules about how to fill out divorce forms, so check your county court's website for specifics.
-Generally, it's best to type your forms and print them out on front side only on white paper, size 8 1/2 inch by 11 inch.
+Each county has particular rules and some have their own divorcee forms, so check your local county court's website for specifics.
+Generally, it’s best to type your forms and print them out on standard white paper.

 The forms you must file to start the divorce are:

 After completing all the forms, make at least two copies of everything.
-The court will keep one, you will want one for your records, and you will need a copy for your spouse.
+The court will keep one, you will want one for your records, and you'll need a copy for your spouse.